Subclass 884 Contributory Aged Parent visa or Contributory Aged Parent (Temporary) Class UU Subclass 884 visa: Best visa for your parents?

 After your parent has lodged a valid application for the Subclass 884 Contributory Aged Parent visa, the Department of Immigration may grant a bridging visa allowing them to stay in Australia until a decision is made on their application.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you) or to decide if this is the best visa for you.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you apply for this visa (click here to find out how an immigration lawyer or registered migration agent can help you) or to decide if this is the best visa for you.
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa